GyulyVGC/sniffnet/.design/README.md

 ### Fonts

-I'm using `Couries Sans` for everything except for the chart, for which I'm using `notosans`.
+I'm using `Inconsolata`.
 The fonts I used can be found [here](https://github.com/GyulyVGC/sniffnet/tree/main/fonts).

 ### Colors

-For info on the used RGB colors, I suggest you to give a look at the file [style.rs](https://github.com/GyulyVGC/sniffnet/blob/main/src/gui/style.rs#L58-L91)
+For info on the used RGB colors, I suggest you to give a look at the file [style.rs](https://github.com/GyulyVGC/sniffnet/blob/main/src/utility/style_constants.rs)

 ### Logos